AutoxingTech/axbot_restbook/docs/reference/iot_devices.md

 < {"topic": "/bluetooth/outbound", "device_address": "00:11:22:33:FF:EE", "data": "..." }
 ```

-- `/bluetooth_state` The bluetooth connection state
+- `/bluetooth_state`: The current Bluetooth connection state.
-- `/bluetooth/inbound` Send data from the robot to connected BLE device.
+- `/bluetooth/inbound`: Sends data from the robot to the connected BLE device.
-- `/bluetooth/outbound` The data received from BLE device.
+- `/bluetooth/outbound`: Data received from the BLE device.

-### Disconnect
+### Disconnect from a Bluetooth Device

 ```bash
 curl -X POST \